Healthcare AI Governance

 Is our AI software a regulated medical device?

-Medsafe regulates software as a medical device, but classification isn't always clear.
-Clinical decision support, AI scribes with diagnostic features, and predictive tools may require registration.
-Getting classification wrong creates serious legal exposure.
+Medsafe regulates software as a medical device under New Zealand law, but classification is not always straightforward.
+Clinical decision support tools, AI scribes with diagnostic features, and predictive analytics may all require registration depending on their intended use.
+Getting classification wrong creates serious legal exposure for healthcare organisations and the practitioners who rely on these tools.

-Practitioners remain responsible for AI used in their practice.
-That includes checking AI scribe accuracy, understanding bias risks, and ensuring proper consent.
-Many clinicians are using AI tools without understanding their governance obligations.
+Practitioners remain personally responsible for AI used in their clinical practice.
+That includes checking scribe accuracy against their clinical judgement, understanding bias risks that affect different patient populations, and ensuring proper informed consent under the Code of Health and Disability Services Consumers' Rights.
+Many clinicians across New Zealand are using these tools without understanding the governance and liability obligations that attach to their use.

 How do we protect patient data in AI systems?

-Health information gets extra protection under HIPC 2020.
+Health information receives extra protection under the Health Information Privacy Code 2020, which operates alongside the Privacy Act 2020's 13 Information Privacy Principles.
 AI scribes process consultation recordings.
-AI models may be trained on patient data.
+Models may be trained on patient data.
 Where does the data go?
 Who can access it?
 How long is it retained?
-Most organisations can't answer these questions.
+What happens to the data if the AI vendor is acquired or goes out of business?
+Most healthcare organisations cannot answer these questions confidently.

 Healthcare AI has multiple regulatory requirements